makersacademy/airport_challenge/README.md

 ```

 * I'm being guided by my errors, and smiling if I'm getting different error messages each time.
+* I anticipate that adding features for user story four will break the previous feature.

 ## Learning and wellbeing reflections
 * Realise I am not taking breaks.
 Can use pomodoro timer when working on weekend challenges like I do in afternoon pair programming.
 * I could listen to music as am working alone on this project.
+* Reminding myself this is my first weekend project and I'll look back at the code in future and be amazed at how much progress I've made.

 ```